Lauren LaVera: Career

-2017–2021: Career beginnings

 One of LaVera's first experiences on a film set was working as a body double for Anya Taylor-Joy, Haley Lu Richardson, and Jessica Sula in M. Night Shyamalan's superhero thriller Split (2016).
 LaVera worked closely with Shyamalan on the set and her positive experience led to her wanting to become a full-time actress.
 In 2017, LaVera had a supporting role in Emanuele Della Valle's thriller Wetlands (2017).